Katayoun Khosrowyar

-Katahyunne Laudanne "Katayoun" Khosrowyar (کتایون خسرویار; born 19 September 1987), commonly known as Kathy or Kat Khosrowyar, is an Iranian-American football coach, chemical engineer, energy policy expert, and philanthropist.
+Katahyunne Laudanne "Katayoun" Khosrowyar (کتایون خسرویار; born 19 September 1987), commonly known as Kat or Kat Khosrowyar, is an Iranian-American football coach.
 She is better known as the former head coach of the Iran U-19 National Women's Football team.

 Career

 Khosrowyar was born in Tulsa, Oklahoma, to an Iranian father and American mother.
-She lived with her father after her parents separated, and started playing soccer when she was five years old.
-She played for a then-highly-ranked club in Oklahoma (Tulsa Soccer Club) and was one of the top players from Oklahoma representing the state and region.
+She played for a then-highly-ranked club in Oklahoma (Tulsa Soccer Club).
 Khosrowyar also played varsity soccer, field hockey, and track and field at her private high school Holland Hall.
 She decided to move to Iran in 2005, during her first visit when she was only 17 years old after accepting to play for Iran.
-She played in Madrid, Spain for Carranza FC from 2006 to 2008.
 In 2010, Katayoun was nominated by the Asian Football Confederation (The AFC) to participate in Project Future, a coaching program for soccer players under 30.
 After retiring from playing in 2013, Kat earned a FIFA/AFC 'A' license in 2014, the first Iranian woman to do so.
 The purpose, she tells Women’s Soccer Coaching, is to “put all my skills, abilities and experience under one umbrella”.
 It would need to be a sizeable umbrella.
 Katayoun Khosrowyar has a master's degree in chemical engineering from the University of Birmingham in the United Kingdom and recently completed a second master's degree in Global Affairs at Rice University.

 Khosrowyar moved back to the United States in 2019 to become the head coach of OL Reign Academy.
-She is currently part of the Asian American Pacific Islander United Soccer Coaches Leadership Team and is a Board Member of the Women's Equality in Soccer Foundation.